Center for Climate, Energy, Environment & Economics

 Engaging Students and Informing Policy Decision-Making

-The center also works to inform public policy and private sector decision-making at the state and federal levels though nonpartisan, objective analysis.
-The center begins projects by engaging stakeholders in government, business and communities to identify pressing energy and environmental issues.
+The Center also works to inform public policy and private sector decision-making at the state and federal levels though nonpartisan, objective analysis.
+The Center begins projects by engaging stakeholders in government, business and communities to identify pressing energy and environmental issues.
 CE3 then partners with students, Carolina Law faculty and scholars from other universities to provide analysis and identify innovative legal responses.